brianhouse/art_and_code/units/5_recombination/lecture.md

 print(output)
 ```

+This is very similar to what we did earlier, but now it's on the level of sentences.
 On each iteration of the loop, the program chooses a random item from the `sentences` list and appends it to the `cut_up` list.
 Using `join()`, this time with a period in addition to a space, we paste the sentences back together. `output` is now the new string:

 ```
 The morning was fine, and three men were despatched ahead to hunt, while the rest were detained until nine o'clock, in order to retake some horses which had strayed away during the night.
 The road was still difficult, and several of the horses fell and injured themselves very much, so that we were unable to advance more than ten miles to a small stream, on which we encamped.
 Sunday, December 2.
 If therefore you intend to keep your promise, send one of the young men immediately to order the people to remain at the village till we arrive.
 The country, generally, consists of low, rich, timbered ground on the north, and high barren lands on the south: on both sides great numbers of buffaloe are feeding.